| Read Time: 5 minutes | DUI

 You could also argue that you were not on a public highway when the police arrested you.
 These rules only apply to situations when the driver is in public.
 If the evidence in your case suggests that you were not on a public highway, you could have a winning defense.

 Remember that the potential defenses you have depend on the facts of your particular situation.
-Defenses that worked in other cases might not apply to you.
+Defenses that worked in other DUI cases might not apply to you.
 Hiring a DUI defense lawyer with decades of experience like Michael Pignone can help determine which defenses will serve you best.

 Legal Defenses for DUI When Not Driving